gbraad/mscrolls-brahman/ifi/ifi.md

 * `title: "In the Lounge"`
   Game text to be displayed in any GUI title bar.

 * `picture: "filepath"`
-   Path relative to `datadir` for picture file (.jpg,.png) to be displayed.
+   Path relative to `configDir` for picture file (.jpg,.png) to be displayed.

 * `picture: {pictureobj}`
    Version of `picture` with more details.
 NB: either use this form or the above.